oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 ### <a name="ElementedmProperty11" href="#ElementedmProperty11"> Element `edm:Property`</a>

-The `edm:Property` element MUST contain the `Name` and the `Type` attribute, and it MAY contain the facet attributes [`Nullable`](#Nullable), [`MaxLength`](#MaxLength), [`Unicode`](#Unicode), [`Precision`](#Precision), [`Scale`](#Scale), [`SRID`](#SRID), and [`DefaultValue`](#DefaultValue).
+The `edm:Property` element MUST contain the `Name` and the `Type` attribute, and it MAY contain the attributes [`Nullable`](#Nullable), [`MaxLength`](#MaxLength), [`Unicode`](#Unicode), [`Precision`](#Precision), [`Scale`](#Scale), [`SRID`](#SRID), and [`DefaultValue`](#DefaultValue).